Cable-Billing/screenshot-journey/README.md

 Inspired by the [RuneLite](https://runelite.net/) screenshot plugin for [Old School RuneScape](https://oldschool.runescape.com/).

+Unfortunately due to the limitations that World of Warcraft has, screenshots cannot be spesificly named or put within spesific folders for organisation.
+Instead this just uses the screenshot functionality that can be used in-game, which just saves the screenshot to the `Screenshots` folder in your World of Warcraft directory with the current date timestamp.
+You will have to manage the organisation of the screenshots yourself.

 ## Compatability

 This addon has been designed for the client for [Project Epoch](https://www.project-epoch.net/), but should work with any 3.3.5a World of Warcraft client.